MaoYingrong/MACS40550_Assignment2/README.md

 In a time step:
 Each sugar site
-  * if it doesn’t reach its capacity, grows one unit of sugar;
+- if it doesn’t reach its capacity, grows one unit of sugar;
-Each ant:
+Each ant
 - looks out as far as vision permits in the four directions and identifies the unoccupied sites with the most sugar;
   - If there are more than one sites having the most sugar, the ant will choose the nearest one and move to that site;
   - Then, it collects all the sugar at that site and updates its sugar holding.
   - The sugar holding of each ant is updated (the original value + new collected - metabolism).
 If it’s negative, this ant starve and is moved out of the model.